 Our specialties are certain surnames, such as Ripley, Phillips, Sheppard… and others as found in our online family tree.
 We do onsite research in Ontario and Quebec, as allowed by Covid-19 requirements at this time.
 We specialize in Loyalist research and Loyalist/Patriot crossover families.
 Are you aware that many records are not and likely never will be available online?
 We travel to the small hidden libraries and archives and cemeteries, and find the newspaper accounts, obituaries and property records, diaries and gravestones.
 Often, gravestones or old family sites are not available on GPS or Google maps: we can often find them anyway.
 For the areas which we will be visiting in the near future, please ask – expected now to be Ontario and the Montreal area - or send an email message.
 Our email address is nffgfamily(at)hotmail(dot)com (expressed this way to deter harvesters of junkmail providers).

 We have the resources mentioned above.
 We have a hard paper library which includes multi-page genealogies from the time before the internet, as well as a vast repertory of online resources – hidden, private, fee-based, and others.
 We also have access to a wide range of NFFG Members and Contributors.
 For a partial list of these persons and resources, please click here.
 NFFG stands for “The Network of Founding Family Genealogies”.
 It is possible to acquire a membership in NFFG, with a certificate and the right to certain privileges here.
 Please ask about this.

 WHO??
 The lead genealogist and the Project Coordinator of NFFG is Richard Ripley, MA.

-Richard is a member of APG and was a registered Expert with Expert Connect, offered for a few years by Ancestry.com, although that service was discontinued by Ancestry for budget/profit reasons.
+Richard is a past or current member of APG and was a registered Expert with Expert Connect, offered for a few years by Ancestry.com, although that service was discontinued by Ancestry for budget/profit reasons.
 While an Expert with that service, Richard completed over 80 successful projects.
 Working with clients and partners over 20 years, Richard has researched over 1,000 projects for clients.

 Richard says… “I will respond personally to all email inquiries.”
 The email address is nffgfamily (at) hotmail (dot) com.